chungpuonn/nd013-c2-fusion-starter/README.md

 ### Q2.
-The benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)
+The benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in concrete results)

 **Reduced False Positives:**